main vacay capitol AdobeStock 432034673 copy

 Under $15

-You can stretch your Utah vacation bucks further by visiting places with free (or minimal) admission.
+You can stretch your Utah vacation bucks further by visiting places with free (or nominal) admission.
 Then, you’ll only be paying for any extras.

 Transportation Nation